thelounge/thelounge.github.io/_guides/https.md

 First, you need an HTTPS certificate.
 [Let's Encrypt](https://letsencrypt.org/) is a free, automated, and open Certificate Authority that provides completely free HTTPS certificates.

+For Example:
 ```
-Lets encrypt certificate creation utility has now been depreciated and replaced with certbot.
+apt-get install certbot
+certbot certonly --standalone --email email@example.com -d thelounge.example.com
 ```

-**Please Visit**: https://certbot.eff.org/ for further instructions on how to generate your free SSL certificates.
+**Please Visit**: https://certbot.eff.org/ on how to correctly generate your free SSL certificate as the above is an example.

-Follow the instructions on screen.
 This should generate a private key, as well as your HTTPS certificate that will expire after 90 days.

 Open your configuration file, located at `${THELOUNGE_HOME}/config.js` and look for the `https` key, and set the following values: